hwayne/learntla-v2/docs/beginner/operators.rst

 A set is a collection of *unordered*, *unique* values.
 You write them with braces, like ``{1, 2, 3}`` or ``{<<"a">>, <<"b", "c">>}``.

 Some programming languages have sets, but they're often less important than arrays and dictionaries.
 In TLA+, sets are *extremely* important.

+.. todo:: Explain why they're so powerful

 ..
 This again breaks down to whether we care about programming or specifying.